kensanata/phoebe/README.md

 Sometimes you want have a machine reachable under different domain names and you want each domain name to have their own wiki space, automatically.
-You can do this by using `--wiki_space=*` and the appropriate `--host=example.org` arguments.
+You can do this by using multiple `--host` options.

 Here's a simple, stand-alone setup that will work on your local machine.
 These are usually reachable using the IPv4 `127.0.0.1` or the name `localhost`.
-The following command tells Gemini Wiki to serve both `127.0.0.1` and `localhost` (the default is to just serve `localhost`), and to use wiki spaces of the same name.
+The following command tells Gemini Wiki to serve both `127.0.0.1` and `localhost` (the default is to just serve `localhost`).

-    perl gemini-wiki.pl --host=127.0.0.1 --host=localhost --wiki_space=*
+    perl gemini-wiki.pl --host=127.0.0.1 --host=localhost

 Visit both at [gemini://localhost/](gemini://localhost/) and [gemini://127.0.0.1/](gemini://127.0.0.1/), and create a new page in each one, then examine the data directory `wiki`.
 You'll see both `wiki/localhost` and `wiki/127.0.0.1`.

-If you specify more spaces in addition to `--wiki_space=*`, then you need to prefix them with hostnames so that Gemini Wiki knows to which hostnames they
+If you're using more wiki spaces, you need to prefix them with the respective hostname if you use more than one:
-belong:

-    perl gemini-wiki.pl --host=127.0.0.1 --host=localhost --wiki_space=* \
+    perl gemini-wiki.pl --host=127.0.0.1 --host=localhost \
         --wiki_space=127.0.0.1/alex --wiki_space=localhost/berta

 In this situation, you can visit [gemini://127.0.0.1/](gemini://127.0.0.1/),